UBCHREST/ablate/docs/content/development/InstallingPETSc.md

     ```

 ## Install PETSc
-The framework requires that PETSc be configured and build with certain options.
+The framework requires that PETSc be configured and built with certain options.
 Detailed instructions for installing PETSc are available at [https://www.mcs.anl.gov/petsc/documentation/installation.html](https://www.mcs.anl.gov/petsc/documentation/installation.html), but an abbreviated guide is provided for convenience.
-1. Clone the PETSc ```git clone -b release https://gitlab.com/petsc/petsc.git petsc```
+1. Clone PETSc ```git clone https://gitlab.com/petsc/petsc.git ```
-	- To clone a specific version or commit ```git checkout v3.14.2```
+	- To checkout a specific version or commit ```git checkout v3.14.2```
 1. Configure PETSc with at least the following options from the petsc directory
     ```bash
     ./configure --download-mpich --download-fblaslapack --download-ctetgen \